There is a lot to be said for the simple pleasure of a picnic. But it is the simplicity of the picnic where so many get it wrong.

 Choose Fillings Wisely

 If you want greens and veg added to your sandwich, opt for robust greens such as baby spinach and arugula.
-Veggies like grated carrot, fennel, radish and onion hold well even for a few hours.
+Veggies like grated carrot, fennel, radish, and onion hold well even for a few hours.

-Pickled, slow-roasted and grilled vegetables are also a great addition to a sandwich DIY platter or antipasto plates such as slow-roasted tomatoes and roasted peppers.
+Pickled, slow-roasted, and grilled vegetables are also a great addition to a DIY sandwich platter or antipasto plates such as slow-roasted tomatoes and roasted peppers.

 Follow the French Lead